What is a Secure Static Password?

 How does static password work in a security key?

-Please note: Yubico recommends users to use the YubiKey in static password mode for only part of their password.
-Users are recommended to manually enter a simple and easy-to-remember first part of their password, then use the YubiKey to enter a strong second part to their password.
-For example: Users can set their password to Sunny33rcltrcihbkkiulnveuenervidliliifv, where “Sunny33” is manually entered by the users and “rcltrcihbkkiulnveuenervidliliifv” is stored in and entered by the YubiKey.
+For this question, we’re going to speak to what we know which is static passwords in the YubiKey!
+We recommend you use the YubiKey in static password mode for only part of your password.
+To do this, manually enter a simple and easy-to-remember first part of your password, then use the YubiKey to enter a strong second part of your password.
+For example, you can set your password to: Sunny33rcltrcihbkkiulnveuenervidliliifv where “Sunny33” is manually entered and “rcltrcihbkkiulnveuenervidliliifv” is stored in, and entered, by the YubiKey.

 What types of Secure Static Passwords can I generate with the YubiKey Manager?